infinera/terraform-infinera-xr-modules/workflows/setup_network_with_checks/README.md

      2. The network intent
      3. The bandwidth intent
      4. The sevice intent
   3. Execute *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
-This will configure the constellation network with the specified asserted conditions

 *main.tf* in **setup_network_with_checks** directory
 ```